What Blood Types Can’t Have Kids Together? | Vital Compatibility Facts

 While ABO incompatibility sounds alarming, it usually causes only mild symptoms compared to Rh incompatibility.
 Many infants affected by ABO incompatibility are born healthy or with minor jaundice that resolves quickly after birth.

 For instance, if a mother with type O has a child with a father who is type A or B, there’s a chance the baby inherits A or B antigens from the father.
 The mother’s immune system might react against these antigens as foreign invaders.
-However, this reaction tends to be less severe because anti-A and anti-B antibodies are mostly IgM antibodies that do not efficiently cross the placenta.
+In practice, ABO incompatibility in newborns is usually milder than Rh incompatibility, although type O mothers can have IgG anti-A and anti-B antibodies that cross the placenta and contribute to jaundice or hemolysis in some babies.

 Common Scenarios of ABO Incompatibility